 - 2 cups broken rice* (see * below) or substitute long-grain white rice

 - 8 cups cold water, plus more as needed

 - Shredded ginger

 - Thinly sliced scallions

 - Chopped peanuts

-- 3. When the rice begins to swell, turn down the heat to very low, cover with a lid, and simmer as gently as possible, stirring regularly and adding more water if needed, until the rice grains have almost dissolved, 45 minutes to 1 hour.
-(If you didn’t use broken or pounded rice, you’ll need to cook it for somewhere around twice as long.
-You may also need to add a little extra water if the rice absorbs so much water that the congee loses its soupy consistency.)
+- When the rice begins to swell, turn down the heat to very low, cover with a lid, and simmer as gently as possible, stirring regularly and adding more water if needed, until the rice grains have almost dissolved, 45 minutes to 1 hour.
+The congee must simmer very, very gently, and it should not be too thick or dry–you may need to add more water as it cooks to maintain its soupy consistency.
+(If you didn’t use broken rice, you’ll need to cook it for somewhere around twice as long.)

-- 4. Remove from the heat, cover, and set aside for a short spell or up to a few hours.
-Ladle into bowls and pass the ginger root, black pepper, scallions, cilantro, and peanuts on the side for each person to add as they desire.
+- Remove from the heat, cover, and set aside for a short spell or up to a few hours.
+Ladle into bowls and pass the ginger, black pepper, scallions, cilantro, and peanuts on the side for each person to add as they desire.